I Want You (Janet Jackson song): Music video

-A portion of the clip's premise was inspired by Jackson's then-relationship with record producer Jermaine Dupri, which was unconfirmed and had generated speculation within the media.
-Meyers explained, "In the other video we were shooting, she came out of the trailer wearing a So So Def jacket, and that's when I got the idea, 'it would be great if you do a whole video if you look like you do now when you're going home'.
-It took her a minute, she thought about it, she asked JD if he'd be okay with doing the video, 'cus I was begging and I was like, 'if I could get the two of you in a simple video together, it's gonna be gold.'
-She asked and he said yea, and that's when my video came to life."
-Meyers also had the idea for Dupri's cameo due to persistent rumors of their relationship circulating in the media, saying "That's the whole concept here, a real simple video and then the slam dunk is JD's in the video.
+A portion of the video's premise was inspired by Jackson's then-relationship with record producer Jermaine Dupri, which was unconfirmed at the time.
+The singer said she was not hesitant to feature Dupri in the visual, although revealed it was the director's idea to do so.
+Meyers explained that he had the idea while filming the video for "Just a Little While", telling Jackson, "If I could get the two of you in a simple video together, it's gonna be gold".
+He also states that his idea was due to persistent rumors of their relationship circulating in the media, saying, "That's the whole concept here, a real simple video and then the slam dunk is JD's in the video.
 He hasn't been in any of her stuff and all the rumors of 'are they together, are they not together.'"

-The video begins with Jackson leaving her apartment before walking through the city's various settings, including a grocery store before taking the bus, and ends with Jackson entering a Boys & Girls Club recreation center to visit her then-boyfriend, record producer Jermaine Dupri.
-Along with Dupri, actor Bobb'e J. Thompson makes a brief cameo.
-Jackson is shown wearing her trademark midriff-baring outfits and navel piercing in the clip.
-A scene of Jackson purchasing Trojan condoms was filmed to promote safe sex, but was omitted from the final video.
-Jackson previously included a similar message at the finale of her video for "Any Time, Any Place" (1994).
+The video debuted on March 16, 2004, on BET's Access Granted, and was later available for streaming on the network's website.
+It begins with Jackson leaving her apartment in New York City at night, wearing a pink top, black jacket and jeans, before walking through the city's streets, until she enters a grocery store.
+Upon leaving the store, she gives coins to a beggar and interacts with two female friends before taking the bus.
+Jackson then enters a Boys & Girls Club recreation center to visit Dupri, her boyfriend, and the clip ends as they share a kiss.
+Along with Dupri, actor Bobb'e J. Thompson makes a brief cameo in the video.
+A scene of Jackson purchasing Trojan condoms was filmed to promote safe sex, but it was omitted from the final result, being replaced by a scene of Jackson shopping for apple juice and a lollipop instead.